 In the heart of the city of Adelaide there is a small community of 27 homes and gardens on 2,000 sq m (half an acre).
 It was named Christie Walk to honour the memory of Scott Christie, an environmental activist.
 The development combines many ecologically sustainable and community enhancing features.

-The building of Christie Walk was based on the following
+The building of Christie Walk was based on five key environmental performance criteria.

 Both in construction and in its on-going life, to be a low energy demand environment and, within that, to maximise the use of renewable/solar-based energy sources and minimise the use of non-renewable energy sources.